-5.1 Threshold for application for compulsory assessment
+6.2 Threshold for application for compulsory assessment

 The Act requires a lower threshold for initial application for compulsory assessment, than for making a compulsory treatment order.
+There is, however, opportunity at each stage of the assessment process for a health practitioner to release a person from further assessment if they are of the opinion that a proposed patient is not mentally disordered.

-Under section 8B(4)(b) of the Act, a medical practitioner must ‘consider that there are reasonable grounds for believing that the person may be suffering from a mental disorder’ before issuing a medical certificate to accompany an application for compulsory assessment.
+Under section 8B(4)(b) of the Act, a nurse practitioner, medical practitioner or registered nurse working in mental health must ‘consider that there are reasonable grounds for believing that the person may be suffering from a mental disorder’ before issuing a certificate to accompany an application for compulsory assessment.

-Under section 10 of the Act, the medical practitioner issuing a certificate of preliminary assessment must consider that there are ‘reasonable grounds for believing that the proposed patient is mentally disordered’.
+Under section 10(4) of the Act, the health practitioner issuing a certificate of preliminary assessment must consider that there are ‘reasonable grounds for believing that the proposed patient is mentally disordered’.
+Section 10(3) of the Act, however, provides the option to free a proposed patient from further assessment and treatment if the health practitioner is of the opinion that the person is not mentally disordered.
+This is an important part of the assessment process and decision-making needs to be rigorous and holistic, considering all aspects of the proposed patient.

-Under section 12 of the Act, the responsible clinician issuing a certificate of further assessment must consider that ‘there remain reasonable grounds for believing that the patient is mentally disordered’.
+Under section 12(4) of the Act, the responsible clinician issuing a certificate of further assessment must consider that ‘there remain reasonable grounds for believing that the patient is mentally disordered’.
+Section 12(3) of the Act, however, provides the option to release a patient from compulsory status if the responsible clinician is on the opinion that the patient is not mentally disordered.

-Before issuing a certificate of final assessment making an application for a compulsory treatment order under section 14(4), the responsible clinician must consider that a patient ‘is not fit to be released from compulsory status’.
-Following Waitemata Health, this means that the responsible clinician must believe that the patient is mentally disordered.
+Before issuing a certificate of final assessment, the responsible clinician must determine whether a patient is or is not fit to be released under section 14(1)(a) and 14(1)(b), respectively.
+Following Waitemata Health, this means that the responsible clinician must believe that the patient is or is not mentally disordered.

-Before a compulsory treatment order can be issued under section 27(1) of the Act, the court must ‘consider whether or not the patient is mentally disordered’, and under section 27(3) if the court considers that the patient is mentally disordered, it must determine whether or not, having regard to all the circumstances of the case, it is necessary to make a compulsory treatment order.
+Before a compulsory treatment order can be issued under section 27(1) of the Act, the court must ‘consider whether or not the patient is mentally disordered’.
+Section 27(2) of the Act provides that if the court considers a patient as not mentally disordered, the patient will be released from compulsory status forthwith.
+Section 27(3), on the other hand, provides that if the court considers that the patient is mentally disordered, it must determine whether or not, having regard to all the circumstances of the case, it is necessary to make a compulsory treatment order.

 The test of ‘reasonable grounds for believing’ may be derived both from the responsible clinician’s examination of the patient and/or from information given by caregivers, family/whānau and third parties.

-The significance of this difference is that whereas there is a high threshold required before a compulsory treatment order can be imposed by the court, including not only the presence of mental disorder but also of the necessity of an order, a clinician can act to invoke compulsory assessment on much less certainty.
-There is thus the capacity to compulsorily detain and assess in cases when there is some doubt, but if the assessing clinician feels it is prudent to err on the side of caution.

-If the responsible clinician becomes concerned at any time that there may have been insufficient grounds for compulsory assessment, the next stage of the compulsory assessment process should be undertaken.
-A new assessment will cure earlier legal flaws if the validity of the patient’s detention is called into question, therefore preventing a successful application for a writ of habeas corpus.
+If at any time the responsible clinician becomes concerned that there may have been insufficient grounds for compulsory assessment, the next stage of the compulsory assessment process should be undertaken.
+A new assessment will override earlier legal errors if the legality of the patient’s detention is called into question, therefore, preventing a successful application for a writ of habeas corpus.

 Figure 1: Compulsory assessment and treatment